 1. ALLEY: A right-of-way or easement along the side of or in the rear of lots which affords a secondary means of access to and from streets and such lots.

 2. MINOR ARTERIAL: Interconnect and augment with the higher level arterial system, serves intracity trips of moderate length.
 A street of considerable continuity which is primarily a traffic artery for interconnectivity among large areas and which provides access to abutting properties only as a secondary function.

-3. OTHER PRINCIPAL ARTERIAL: (to be compliant with Comprehensive Plan).
-4. MINOR COLLECTOR: Provides service to and connects with locally important traffic generators.
+3. MINOR COLLECTOR: Provides service to and connects with locally important traffic generators.
 A street supplementary to the major street system and a means of intercommunication between this system and smaller areas which is used for both through traffic and for access to abutting properties.

-5. MAJOR COLLECTOR - Provides service and connects with nearby larger population centers, serves intracounty travel corridors.
+4. MAJOR COLLECTOR - Provides service and connects with nearby larger population centers, serves intra-county travel corridors.
 5. CUL-DE-SAC: A short street with one end open to traffic and being permanently terminated by a vehicular turn-around at the other end.
 (Is there a maximum length for fire protection requirements that cul-de-sacs can be?)
-5. DEAD END: A street connecting to another street at one end only and not having provision for vehicular turn around (cul-de-sac) at its terminus having only one outlet for traffic.
-6. EXPRESSWAY: Any divided street or highway with no access from abutting property and which has either separate or at grade access from other public streets and highways.
+6. DEAD END: A street connecting to another street at one end only and not having provision for vehicular turn around (cul-de-sac) at its terminus having only one outlet for traffic.
+7. EXPRESSWAY: Any divided street or highway with no access from abutting property and which has either separate or at grade access from other public streets and highways.
 Such streets have a minimum of four traffic lanes.
+8. LOCAL: Provides direct access to adjacent land or connects a street intended primarily for access to abutting properties and of limited continuity within a neighborhood.
+9. MARGINAL ACCESS OR FRONTAGE ROAD: A local street which is parallel with and adjacent to a limited access highway or arterial street and which provides access to abutting properties and protection from fast through traffic on the parallel streets.